LeeCampbell/IntroToRx/content/91_TestingRx.md

 Assert.IsTrue(exceptionThrown);
 ```

-We have two problems here:

-- either the `Assert` runs too soon, and the test is pointless as it always fails, or
-- we have to add a delay of one minute to perform an accurate test

-For this test to be useful, it would therefore take one minute to run.
-Unit tests that take one minute to run are not acceptable.
+It looks like we would have no choice but to make our test wait for a minute before running that assert.
+In practice, we'd want to wait a little over a minute, because if the computer running the test is busy, it might run the relevant code a bit later than we've asked.
+This kind of scenario is notorious for causing tests to fail occasionally even when there's no real problem in the code being tested.

+Nobody wants slow, inconsistent tests.
+So let's look at how Rx helps us to avoid these problems.

 ## TestScheduler

-To our rescue comes the `TestScheduler`; it introduces the concept of a virtual scheduler to allow us to emulate and control time.
+The [Scheduling and Threading](11_SchedulingAndThreading.md) chapter explained that schedulers determine when and how to execute code, and that they keep track of time.
+Most of the schedulers we looked at in that chapter addressed various threading concerns, and when it came to timing, they all attempted to run timed work at the time requested.
+But Rx provides `TestScheduler`, which handles time completely differently.
+It takes advantage of the fact that schedulers control all time-related behaviour to allow us to emulate and control time.

-A virtual scheduler can be conceptualized as a queue of actions to be executed.
+You can think of any scheduler as a queue of actions to be executed.
 Each are assigned a point in time when they should be executed.
-We use the `TestScheduler` as a substitute, or [test double](http://xunitpatterns.com/Test%20Double.html), for the production `IScheduler` types.
-Using this virtual scheduler, we can either execute all queued actions, or only those up to a specified point in time.
+(Sometimes that time is "as soon as possible" but time-based operators will often schedule work to run at some specific time in the future.)
+If we use the `TestScheduler` it will effectively act as though time stands still until we tell it we want time to move on.

-In this example, we schedule a task onto the queue to be run immediately by using the simple overload (`Schedule(Action)`).
-We then advance the virtual clock forward by one tick.
-By doing so, we execute everything scheduled up to that point in time.
-Note that even though we schedule an action to be executed immediately, it will not actually be executed until the clock is manually advanced.
+In this example, we schedule a task to be run immediately by using the simple overload (`Schedule(Action)`).
+Even though this effectively asks for the work to be run as soon as possible, the `TestScheduler` always waits for us to tell it we're ready before processing newly queued work.
+We advance the virtual clock forward by one tick, at which point it will execute that queued work.
+(It runs all newly-queued "as soon as possible" work any time we advance the virtual time.
+If advancing the time means any work that was previously logically in the future is now runnable, it runs that too.)

 ```csharp
 var scheduler = new TestScheduler();